trotyl/anorexia/README.md

 This project is separated from [learn angular the hard way](https://github.com/trotyl/learn-angular), acting as an automation tool to mimic the human behaviours.

+It is now used to confirm if the steps listed in a tutorial is working fine, and not breaking in new version. (with cron task in CI)

 ## Usage

 ```typescript